 Lexus LS 500h MPG & CO2 emissions

 The Lexus LS 500h is available with rear or four-wheel-drive.
 The entry-level LS can be had with either, the F-Sport is rear-wheel-drive only and the Takumi is four-wheel-drive only.
 This choice has a bearing on the car's fuel economy and CO2 emissions ratings.

-The rear-wheel-drive version is claimed to achieve 36.2mpg, with CO2 emissions of 147g/km.
-The heavier four-wheel-drive version emits 161g/km of CO2 and officially returns 31mpg, although real-world economy is quite likely to be in the 20s.
+The rear-wheel-drive version is claimed to achieve 36mpg, with CO2 emissions of 176g/km.
+The heavier four-wheel-drive version emits 209g/km of CO2 and officially returns 31mpg, although real-world economy is quite likely to be in the 20s.

 Lexus LS 500h MPG & CO2

-Those figures make the Lexus LS 500h one of the least fuel-efficient hybrid cars you can buy today, but they still impress compared to those of petrol-powered rivals with similar performance.
+Those figures make the Lexus LS 500h one of the least fuel-efficient executive cars you can buy, but they are still better than petrol-powered rivals with similar performance.
 Even so, this is not a car that you buy for its efficiency (despite the hybrid powertrain), so much as for its luxury, refinement and style.